 Justin McCormick, Equipment and Purchasing Manager at Callan Marine, explained this challenge in an interview with Fiix when he described his organization’s maintenance process before implementing a CMMS: “In order to maintain your equipment, you have to have data, so I used that to create maintenance checklists that the guys would send back to me.
 But…there was still human error.
 If you messed up on something, it would cause your whole chart to be completely wrong…and because of that, a lot of things got dropped and quickly became an emergency due to the fact that our processes and procedures were never put in place.”

 Relying on disjointed systems and processes alone basically guarantees that work will fall through the cracks.

-At other organizations, a reliance on cumbersome documentation procedures makes it difficult to focus on long-term reliability and proactive measures that could be taken.
-This was the case at Rambler Metals and Mining, where Scott Britton describes their situation thusly: “If something needed to be fixed, it would get written down on a post-it or a scrap of paper and delivered in person.
-This often meant that our maintenance team would have to spend time shuffling through multiple Post-Its or notes, trying to decide which problem could be fixed the most quickly.”
-Unfortunately, so much time was being spent documenting problems that they weren’t able to get ahead of the task at hand and start planning properly.
+At other organizations, reliance on cumbersome documentation procedures makes it difficult to focus on long-term reliability and proactive measures that could be taken.
+This was the case at Rambler Metals and Mining, where Scott Britton describes their situation: “If something needed to be fixed, it would get written down on a post-it or a scrap of paper and delivered in person.
+This often meant that our maintenance team would have to spend time shuffling through multiple Post-its or notes, trying to decide which problem could be fixed the most quickly.”
+Unfortunately, so much time was spent documenting problems that they couldn’t get ahead of the task at hand and start planning properly.

 Many organizations simply lack a baseline for KPIs, making it near-impossible to know how they should improve, and on what metrics.
-When everything is done on the fly, it’s hard to establish what an ideal situation would look like, let alone begin to make the steps necessary to get there.
+When everything is done on the fly, it’s hard to establish an ideal situation, let alone take the steps necessary to get there.

 Now we know why it’s easy for organizations to fall into a pattern of unplanned maintenance—but how can they get out of it?